trafiklab/trafiklab.se/content/api/netex-datasets/_index.md

 ## NeTEx at Trafiklab

 At Trafiklab, we offer three different NeTEx datasets.
-NeTEx regioanl and NeTEx Sweden offer the same coverage as GTFS regional and GTFS Sweden, but are not fully complete.
-If you are looking for 100% coverage we recommend GTFS Sverige 2, which is much less detailed but does contain all of the public transport data of Sweden.
+NeTEx regional and NeTEx Sweden offer the same coverage as GTFS regional and GTFS Sweden, which is not full coverage.
+If you are looking for 100% coverage we recommend GTFS Sverige 2, which is much less detailed but does contain all the public transport data of Sweden.

 Our three datasets: